serenorg/serendb/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

 For other blob storages an equivalent or similar path can be constructed.

 ### Reliability, failure modes and corner cases (if relevant)
-Reliability is important, but not critical to the workings of Neon.
+Reliability is important, but not critical to the workings of SerenDB.
 The data stored in this service will, when lost, reduce performance, but won't be a cause of permanent data loss - only operational metadata is stored.